Truck and Trailer Defect Attorneys Representing Injured People

 Examples of Recent Truck Recalls Which May Result in Personal Injury to Drivers or Other Motorists

-Here are some of the recent truck and trailer recalls, including information on what caused the devices to fail:
+Here are some of the new truck and trailer recalls, including information on what caused the devices to fail:

 - Daimler recalled its Western Star 4900 model trucks produced between 2007 and 2009 when a defect was discovered in combustion tube welds that could result in the trucks catching fire.

 - Mack Trucks produced between 2008 and 2011 were recalled due to a defect in the trailer hitch assembly.
 Trailers could separate from the semi-tractor while on the road due to the failure of bolts that hold the assembly together.

 - The Caterpillar C15 engines used in the production of Kenworth’s C500, T2000, T600, T660 and Peterbilt’s 387 and 388 models produced between 2007 and 2011 were recalled due to defective combustion tube welds.
 As in the Daimler recall mentioned above, the defects posed a risk of truck fires due to overheating.

 - 16,384 Mitsubishi Fuso trucks were recalled when it was discovered that air intake duct rubber cushions used on the trucks could fall off of the vehicles and become hazardous to other motorists.
 The affected models were the FE83D, FE84D, FE85D, and FG84D.

 - Paccar recalled its Kenworth T800 and W900 models and its Peterbilt 357, 365, 367, 378, 379, 384, 385, 386, 388 and 389 models because a defective pivot pin made the hitch assemblies detach from the trailers, causing them to break free of the semi-tractors pulling them.